Stake Solana with Kiln - enterprise-grade staking

 - Bring new opportunities to generate safe yields to your users

 How to stake Solana with Kiln?

 There is no minimum token requirement to delegate.
 You can start staking with as little as 0.01 SOL.
-To stake SOL, you’ll only need to access Kiln dashboard to stake your SOL in a few clicks.
+To stake SOL, you’ll only need to access Kiln dashboard.
 Select the Account you want to stake on and the amount of SOL and connect your wallet:

 - Login to the Kiln dashboard